 Research supports that daily exercise whether mild or intense protects the brain and heart.
 Even brisk walking for 30 minutes can lift your spirits.
 Physical exercises enhance memory, creativity, concentration and help in speedy thinking.

 Regular exercises can beat stress, anxiety and long-term depression according to the American Psychological Association.
 It can also improve the connection between brain cells and develop new nerve cells.
-As a result, you can keep your brain sharp, efficient and adaptive even when aging.
+As a result, you can have a sharp brain, and keep your brain efficient and adaptive even when aging.

 Exercises also decrease the risk of cancer and Alzheimer’s disease and other neurodegenerative disorders associated with age.
 Be physically active to retain your brainpower always!